-- 1. Select the type of format based upon number of athletes, number of divisions, number of gymnasiums and amount of apparatus available. - Bronze, Silver, and Gold meets with 73-96 gymnasts in a session and Platinum and Diamond meets with 57-80 gymnasts in a session must use some type of non-traditional format in order to remain within the 5-hour maximum time in the gym. - 2.
-Gymnasts shall be grouped in sessions (and/or squads) first according to Division. - 3.
-There is no specific maximum number of judgments PER DAY per panel of judges.
+- 1. Select the type of format based upon number of gyms and/or apparatus available, number of athletes, and number of levels and/or divisions. - To remain within the 5-hour maximum time in the gym, meets with the below athlete numbers in one session MUST use some type of NON-TRADITIONAL format: - o 73-96 gymnasts DEV Compulsory levels, Xcel Bronze, Silver, and Gold Divisions - 57-80 gymnasts DEV Levels 6 and 7 only, Xcel Platinum, Diamond, and Sapphire Divisions - o 57-64 gymnasts DEV Optional levels - 2.
+Gymnasts shall be grouped in sessions (and/or squads) first according to level and/or Division. - 3.
+There is no specific maximum number of judgments PER DAY per panel of judges. - 4.
 The limit to the total number of competitors per day is determined by the number of gymnasts allowed per session based upon which type of format is used, along with the following time restraints.
 The schedule of the competition must provide for the following: - a.
-The 15-30 minute general warm-up may not begin before 8:00 A.M.
+The 15-30-minute general warm-up may NOT begin before 8:00 A.M.
 (General stretch and bar settings). - b.
-Must conform to the maximum number of judgments per SESSION per panel of judges (see chart). - c.
+Must conform to the maximum number of judgments per SESSION per panel of judges. - c.
 The competition must be scheduled to end by 10:00 PM.
 If the meet continues past 10:00 PM due to extenuating circumstances, the Meet Director must submit an explanation in writing to the RTCC, with a copy to the SACC (or RACC for Regional Championships), as well as to USA Gymnastics Member Services. - The Meet Referee must make a note of the time infraction on the Sanction Report Form. - d.
-Gymnasts should be on the floor (including warm-ups and competition) no longer than five (5) hours when performing a single set of optional exercises in one (1) session. - 1) Considering the ages of the athletes in Bronze, it is recommended that the session be no longer than 21⁄2 hours in length, including warm-up time. - 2) If an athlete competes in two different sessions in one day, she must be provided adequate rest time between sessions. - e.
-Judges are to be provided a 30-minute break time between scheduled sessions. - 4.
-REQUESTS TO EXCEED THE ALLOWABLE NUMBER OF JUDGEMENTS PER SESSION WILL NOT BE CONSIDERED. - a.
-If the event is a state-qualifying event, additional sessions and/or days must be added.

-- b.
-In the case of an invitational, the Meet Director must either place clubs on a wait list or they must change their format to allow for more than four panels of judges or more than one gym. - 5.
+Gymnasts should be on the Floor (includes warm-ups and competition) no longer than five (5) hours when performing a single set of Compulsory or Optional exercises in one (1) session. - 1) Considering the ages of the athletes in DEV Levels 1-3 as well as the Xcel Bronze Division, it is recommended that the session be no longer than 21⁄2 hours in length, including warm-up time. - 2) If an athlete competes in two different sessions in one day, she must be provided adequate rest time between sessions. - e.
+For meets with multiple sessions PER DAY, a minimum 30-minute break is recommended for judges between scheduled sessions. - 5.
+REQUESTS TO EXCEED THE ALLOWABLE NUMBER OF JUDGMENTS PER SESSION WILL NOT BE CONSIDERED. - a.
+If the event is a State qualifying event, additional sessions and/or days must be added. - b.
+In the case of an invitational, the Meet Director must either place clubs on a wait list or they must change their format to allow for more than four panels of judges or more than one gym. - 6.
 Allow adequate time for awards ceremonies (depending on the number of age divisions, number of awards to be given, and if a separate awards area is available) between sessions when calculating total time for competition to ensure that no gymnast will compete after 10:00 P.M.